wunderwerkio/lru-map/README.md

 ## Flavors

-The LRU Map is currently implemented in two flavors:
+The LRU Map is currently implemented in multiple flavors:

 - **Limit based**
   A limit of the maximum number of entries the LRU map can hold defines the max number of valid entries.
   When a new entry is added to the map, the oldest entry is removed.
-- **Entry-Size based**
+- **Size based**
   Each entry must have a size associated with it (e.g. bytes) when adding them to the map.
   The map has a maximum size that must not be exceeded.
-  When a new entry is added to the map, the oldest entry/entries are removed until the new entries size fits into the map.
+  When a new entry is added to the map, the oldest entry/entries are removed until the new entry fits into the map.
+- **Limit and Size based**
+  Combines both limit-based and size-based eviction policies.
+  The map enforces both a maximum number of entries AND a maximum total size.
+  Entries are evicted when either constraint is exceeded.
+- **Multi-metric**
+  Combines limit, size, and time-to-live (TTL) eviction policies.
+  Entries are evicted based on expiration, count limit, or total size.

 ## Examples